Friday, March 13, 2020

 Discount Doubts About Veterans’ Discounts

 Why did consumer evaluations of a T-shirt turn negative when a prominent American flag image was added to the plain green shirt’s front?
-Was it because the researchers were at China’s Zhejiang University and Shanghai University of International Business and Economics, where there could be anti-American sentiment?
-Probably not, since the consumers themselves were all from the U.S. Maybe it was because the colors in the flag clashed with the color of the shirt.
+Was it because the study was based at China’s Zhejiang University and Shanghai University of International Business and Economics, where there could be anti-American sentiment?
+Probably not, since the study participants were all from the U.S. Maybe it was because the colors in the flag clashed with the color of the shirt.
 No, that explanation seems inadequate, too, since the same findings held when the item was a tote bag, an insulated beverage bottle, or shoes carrying other colors.

 Additional studies indicated that the real reason had to do with the consumers, ranging in age from 18 to 66 years, seeing the addition of the flag as a contrived appeal to patriotism.
 The researchers described the study participants’ reaction as outrage.